1 active alert Show

 • Sore throat

-Make an appointment with a healthcare provider if you or your child experience any of the following:
+Call your healthcare provider if you or your child have any of the following:

 • Temperature of 100.4° F or higher